benyanke/docker-compose-library/README.md

 A library of applications packaged with docker compose and sane defaults, allowing for for one-click startup and testing.

+Note: these have not yet been heavily tested.
+These files should be considered to be in beta.

 ## Applications
   * GLauth - a lightweight LDAP server
+  * Gitea - git server in Golang

 ## Applications Scheduled to be Added